Table of Contents

 How Do Sales Intelligence Tools Work?

 In a nutshell, sales intelligence tools collect, sort, analyze, and evaluate large amounts of data you can find online publicly.

 Sales intelligence tools continually crawl millions of public sites and aggregate relevant information from a variety of sources.
 Some sales intelligence tools provide sales teams with in-depth, accurate insights from their previous interactions with their prospects, thereby saving them lots of time that would have otherwise gone into research and analysis.
 These tools gather this data and match it to the profiles in their database and allow sales teams to search and evaluate this data.

 Sales intelligence tools are often confused with CRM tools.

-to The primary difference between them is that CRM tools allow you to conduct and document your interactions with prospects while sales intelligence tools allow sales teams to use and evaluate prospect data.
+The primary difference between them is that CRM tools allow you to conduct and document your interactions with prospects, while sales intelligence tools allow sales teams to use and evaluate prospect data.

 Sales Intelligence tools primarily focus on the following:

 - Aggregating vital information that you can use to reach out to clients via LinkedIn, email, calls, etc.